VarunkumarCS/UpdateBios.py/README.md

-# UpdateBios.py
-Updating the Bios Version
+This script enables to update the Bios version of a single server (Specifically DELL)